THE PARENTING GUIDE : CHAPTER 4

 More and more children today seem to be displaying extra sensitivities.
 As life becomes faster, louder and more demanding, more and more children seem to be trying to warn us to slow down.
 Unaware of the stresses we put on ourselves, we can’t notice the stresses we cause our children.

-A perfect example of extra sensitivity personalities, are children suffering from dyslexia.
+A perfect example of extra sensitive personalities, are children suffering from dyslexia.
 Many of these children can see three dimensions on a flat surface, giving them an amazing leading edge in the arts.
 This super power, however, causes all kind of optical illusions when trying to read a printed page.
-Populated by symbols, separated by spaces, and set on horizontal lines, is a dyslexic’s nightmare.
+Populated by symbols, separated by spaces, and set on horizontal lines on highly contrasting ink and paper; a dyslexic’s nightmare.
 Certain typefaces, spacing and colors help dyslexics read comfortably, but most materials are not designed with their needs in mind.

-Confusing environments such as crowds, loud places or even classrooms with information scattered throughout the walls, badly designed posters, charts or educational materials, can be like nails on a chawlk board for extra sensitive personalities.
-They create a sensation of illness.
-Extra Sensitive personalities perceive beauty and balance at a gut level.
-Only harmony seems to satisfy and bring peace to this delicate, but highly aware type.
+Confusing environments such as crowds, loud places or even classrooms cluttered with information, badly designed posters, charts or educational materials, can be like nails on a chawlkboard for extra sensitive personalities.
+Perceiving beauty and balance at a gut leve, these places or situations create a sensation of illness Only harmony seems to satisfy and bring peace to this delicate, but highly aware type.